srimantapal205/Python-3-Learn/Functional Programming/Functional_programming.md

 <P>Separation of Data and Behavior: Unlike OOP, which combines methods (behavior) and attributes (data) into objects, FP treats data and functions as separate entities.
 Functions operate on data but don’t own or encapsulate it.</P>

 ### FP and OOP
-<p>OOP:** Encapsulation is a key principle.
+OOP: ** Encapsulation is a key principle.
 Data (attributes) and behavior (methods) are bundled together in objects.
-For example:</p>
+For example:
 + Wizard and Archer classes in OOP contain both attributes (e.g., health, mana) and methods (e.g., attack, defend).
 <p>FP: Instead of combining methods and attributes, FP separates them:</p>
     - Data is represented in simple structures like lists or dictionaries.
     - Functions perform actions on the data, independent of the data's structure.